tymyrddin/red-bo/source/index.rst

 Woodpeckers
 ========================================================

+Nearly all applications, web servers, and web application environments are vulnerable to buffer overflows.
+Environments that are written in interpreted languages, such as Java and Python, are immune to the attacks, with the exception of overflows in their interpreter.
+These issues are particularly problematic in the programming language C/C++ as it does not have buffer overflow protection built in.

 Buffer overflows are used in many of the exploits against vulnerable services.
-Most of these are pre-compiled byexploit developers.
+Most of these are pre-compiled by exploit developers.
 To be able to generate payloads locally, set up a Kali VM with the necessary tools, and a Windows VM with Immunity Debugger (on the same network).

 .. image:: _static/images/in-progress.png
   :alt: Forever in progress ...